Does coconut oil clog your drains?

 Tips to keep coconut oil from clogging your drains:

 - After you use coconut oil in your bath or shower run hot water down your drain for 30 seconds to help flush it down while it’s melted.

 - Are you oil pulling?
 Don’t spit your coconut oil down the sink!
 Instead, spit it out in a plastic bag or cup and dispose of it in the trash.

 - When you cook with coconut oil, leave the oil in the pan and let it harden.
 Then use a spatula to scrape out the excess coconut oil and toss it in the trash.

 - If you’re concerned about using coconut oil in your homemade bath scrubs, use fractionated coconut oil instead.
 It’s in liquid form and won’t harden in your drains.

-If you’re drains are clogged and you’re looking for a natural solution to clean them the following recipe works really well!
+If your drains are clogged and you’re looking for a natural solution to clean them, the following recipe works really well!